builder-group/community/README.md

 ### What does `blgc` stand for?

 `blgc` stands for **B**ui**L**der.**G**roup **C**ommunity, chosen because similar names like `blg`, `bldr` and `bgc` were already taken.

+### Why a Monorepo?

+Maintaining all libraries in a single repository keeps things simple and efficient.
+A monorepo allows for shared tooling, consistent versioning, and streamlined CI/CD workflows, while making cross-library changes easier.
+This approach simplifies collaboration and reduces overhead, ensuring all libraries remain in sync.

+The only disadvantage is that it’s harder to discover individual libraries via SEO since they’re all part of one repo.
+However, the benefits far outweigh this limitation.